-For more than 30 years, The Conservation Fund has worked at the intersection of conservation and community.
+For 31 years, The Conservation Fund has worked at the intersection of conservation and community.
 We believe that environmental protection and economic vitality must go hand in hand, and this longstanding principle guides our team every day.

 With a presence in every state across the U.S., we have protected 7.5 million acres valued at more than $5 billion, including more than two million acres of forests valued at just short of $2 billion.

 I’m not a tree hugger.
 Nor am I a scientist.
 I’m a conservationist and a marketer, and as of seven weeks ago, a mom.
 I was raised with a strong appreciation for nature, and I know how glorious it feels to hike up to a clearing to watch the sea mist roll in across the redwood forest at sunset.
 The sustainability and communication teams at UPS know this too.
 We shared a chilly sunset during a recent video shoot at The Conservation Fund’s 24,000-acre Garcia River Forest along California’s north coast.